mickozak/ReactNative---Number-App/README.md

 - ReactNative,
 - Expo.

-How to use?

-After downloading, you can navigate into them in your command prompt/ terminal (via the "cd" command) and run:
+How to use? - After downloading the repository, open the folder in VisualStudioCode.
+Then enter in the console:

 - npm install
 - npm start